- •

 Is cabin booking available from Athens to Chios (Main Port)?

-Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR MYCONOS, DIAGORAS, F/B ARIADNE, NISSOS RODOS, NISSOS SAMOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Chios (Main Port).
+Yes, you can book a cabin on the BLUE STAR MYCONOS, DIAGORAS, F/B ARIADNE, NISSOS RODOS, NISSOS SAMOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Chios (Main Port).
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry